elastic/integrations/dev/update-package-storage/README.md

 ## Release updated integrations

-1. Commit changes in integrations and put them in the `master` branch.
+1. Bump up the version of the integration (see `manifest.yml` file of the AWS integration: https://github.com/elastic/integrations/blob/master/packages/aws/manifest.yml#L4)
-2. Bump up the version of the integration (see `manifest.yml` file of the AWS integration: https://github.com/elastic/integrations/blob/master/packages/aws/manifest.yml#L4)
+2. Commit changes in integrations and put them in the `master` branch.
-3. Run the script: `mage UpdatePackageStorage`
+3. The CI builds all integrations and executes the mage goal: `mage UpdatePackageStorage`